Owensboro Child Custody Lawyer

 Modifying an Existing CUSTODY Order in Kentucky

-Understandably, a family’s needs and situations may change over time that could warrant an adjustment in the custody order.
+Understandably, a family’s needs and situations may change over time, which could cause an adjustment in the custody order.
 Or, if you feel you have suffered an unfavorable custody decision, you also have the right to seek a modification.
-Some examples of reasons to request modification of an existing custody order are:

 - active duty deployment of a parent;